RealKinetic/codelab/README.md

 ## How to Use this Codelab

 This codelab may be followed along by cloning this repository, then following this README.
-If you are struggling with a step, step-2 for example, you may checkout the branch named STEP-2.
+Once you are past [STEP 2](#step-2-getting-started-with-google-cloud-sql-mysql), if you are struggling with a step, step-3 for example, you may checkout the branch named STEP-3.

 This codelab should be completed using the Google Cloud Shell.
 This is what all of the Google provided codelabs recommend using as well.
 Cloud Shell is